rbeatt/worknight-api/README.md

 These contributions include work across controller, service, validator and DAO layers and were delivered during the sprint-based development cycle.

 ## Repository cleanup for sharing
 This repository has been prepared for public review.
 CI workflows, deployment configuration and any files that contained account-specific settings or secrets were removed to protect credentials and third-party accounts.
-A backup branch containing the original history was created during cleanup but has now been removed from the remote repository.
-The codebase retains application logic, tests and supporting scripts useful for reviewers.

-If you want a fully clean history (no prior commits or author metadata), the repository was reinitialized during cleanup; contact me if you need the archived history restored.

 ## Notes for reviewers
 - See `src/main/java` for the implementation and `test/` for unit and integration tests.